cerebis/sim3C/README.md

 Introduction
 ------------

+Meta-Sweeper is a tool for conducting parametric (combinatorial) sweeps of selected experimental variables relevant to metagenomics research.
+In particular, we have implemented workflows which enable the generation of simulated microbial communties and their simulated sequecing (WGS and HiC/3C).
+Downstream of simulation, specific topics of analysis in HiC/3C clustering and Non-negative matrix factorization have been provided.
+Built upon the [Nextflow framework](http://nextflow.io), Meta-Sweeper is remains general enough that there is no reason that alternative workflows or extensions to existing workflows could not be implemented.

 Meta-Sweeper is the culmination and refinement of a central process employed in our ongoing work exploring how to obtain the maximum value when integrating HiC/3C sequencing data with conventional whole-genome shotgun DNA sequencing.
 To accomplish this, we conducted a parametric sweep of select experimental and model parameters such as sequencing depth, community composition and evolutionary divergence.
 At each sampled point in the sweep, we pitted a set of algorithms against each-other, where their aim was (in a sense) the deconvolution of the simulated community.
 This work culminated in the publication: [**Deconvoluting simulated metagenomes: the performance of hard- and soft- clustering algorithms applied to metagenomic chromosome conformation capture (3C)**](https://doi.org/10.7717/peerj.2676).

 Parametric sweeps, and the sampling of parameter spaces in general, have reoccurring applicability within bioinformatics beyond our own topic of research.
-We believe that this systematic approach is potentially useful to a broad range of research topics; providing a thorough means of quality assurance and performance testing, where previously often difficult to reproduce ad-hoc approaches have been used.
-Some potential applications are such things as algorithm development, the exploration of experimental requirements for new techniques or simply the comparative assessment of existing tools.
+We believe that this systematic approach is potentially useful to a broad range of research topics, offering a means for more thorough quality assurance and performance testing.
+Aside from explicit testing, the process of sampling a parameter space can also be used simply as an exploratory technique.
+In all cases, a reproducible approach is preferable to one-off ad-hoc approaches that can prove difficult to reproduce even for the original authors.

+Some suggested applications are such things as: algorithm development, the exploration of experimental requirements for new techniques or simply the comparative assessment of existing tools.

 Although numerous workflow management systems exist, we feel there is a lack of facility for parametric sweeps.
-Further, ease of deployment to various high-throughput computing environments is a crucial feature, when so many bioinformatics tasks can be computationally expensive in terms of CPU and/or memory resources.
+Further, ease of deployment to various high-throughput computing environments is a crucial feature, when bioinformatics tasks are often computationally expensive in terms of CPU and/or memory resources.

 To that end, we invested the time to resolve our processes into a more coherent and easily deployed system.
 We hope this will prove useful to others.

 Prerequisites
 -------------